jgeorgex/CV/README.md

 #### :white_check_mark:Test Driven Development

-One of the fundamentals taught at Makers is TDD, and it's something I've found incredibly valuable as I progressed through the course.
-I like the process of TDD as it encourages refactoring.
-So when you've completed writing your code is already optimal.
-I've improved my TDD skills through several regular practices.
-One was attending process workshops which is where you solve a problem under a time constraint (30 minutes) while been observed by another developer.
-You then receive feedback from that developer about your process, so you know how to improve next time.
-Another form of practice was through external reviews, these are when a representative from an independent code review company gives you a problem to solve, and then you solve it while they observe your process.
-Similar to a process workshop except the whole process takes an hour, and the problem is presented to you verbally.
-You also need to clarify requirements in much the same way you might if you where working with a product manager.
+A fundamental taught at Makers is TDD.
+It's something I've found valuable as I progressed through the course.
+I like TDD because it encourages refactoring.
+So when you've completed writing your code, it is optimal.
+I've improved my TDD through regular practice.
+I attended process workshops where you solve a problem within a time constraint.
+You then receive feedback about your process, so you know how to improve next time.

+Another form of practice was external reviews.
+These are completed with a code review professional.
+The problem is presented to you verbally, and you also need to clarify requirements before working on a solution.
+You then receive feedback on your process.

 ## Education